 The West Algarve coast surrenders itself to the power of the Atlantic Ocean.
 More populated than the other end, here the landscape is formed by cliff-top paths, volcanic hills, and dramatic limestone escarpments.
 This diversity is complemented by the local flora and fauna that flourishes in its mild sunny winters and long hot summers.

 Portimão, on the banks of the River Arade, is the first base in the West Algarve.
 Traditionally a center for sardine fishing and processing, today the city’s old and once bustling fishing docks have been remarkably transformed into a scenic promenade, leading to the quaint and tree-lined plazas of the old town.
 Pleasant pedestrian shopping streets border the area with a series of historic buildings and a tantalizing selection of cafés, bars, and restaurants.

 You then head to Lagos, a city that, from early on, was a gateway to the Mediterranean.
 It was from its wide bay encircled by the fine sands of Meia Praia that Gil Eanes set off, the first to round Cape Bojador; it was here that privateers like Sir Francis Drake hid, and where galleons full of gold and precious stones from the Americas, or spices from India, put into port.

-Whichever part of the Coastal Algarve your walking trails lead you, you will find welcoming, friendly people, excellent local wines and delicious food, from the fresh caught of the day to regional dishes packed with flavour.
+Whichever part of the Coastal Algarve your walking trails lead you, you will find welcoming, friendly people, excellent local wines, and delicious food, from the fresh-caught of the day to regional dishes packed with flavor.

 To see the Coastal Algarve at its best, enjoy our cherry-picked walks, for they combine all the ingredients for a perfect walking holiday.